-Sam Smith & Brandon Flynn Reportedly Split After 9 Months & Fans Are Equally Heartbroken
+Sam Smith & Brandon Flynn Have Reportedly Broken Up & Fans Are Equally Heartbroken

 Unfortunately, life seems to be imitating art when it comes to Sam Smith's love life.
 The "Too Good at Goodbyes" singer is now single.
 Sam Smith and Brandon Flynn have split up after 9 months of dating, according to a report from Page Six on Wednesday.
 (Bustle reached out to reps for Smith and Flynn for comment, but did not receive an immediate response.)

 They started dating in November 2017 and the Page Six article reports that the former couple called it quits last week.
 That recent timing seems to check out, since the singer appears to have deleted several photos of them together from his Instagram account on Tuesday night.
 An "inside source" claimed to Page Six,

 "Sam and Brandon had a real whirlwind romance.
 They really fell for each other.
 But they are both so busy with their careers and unfortunately things just haven’t worked out.
 Sam is obviously devastated.
 This is the most significant relationship he has ever had.
 Thankfully he is on tour across the US at the moment which has been a welcome distraction."